HSarham/ShapeFromShading/README.md

 # ShapeFromShading
 A convolutional neural network that takes an image as imput and produces a depth map.
 The network is trained on the RGB-D object dataset from University of Washington ([http://rgbd-dataset.cs.washington.edu/dataset/](http://rgbd-dataset.cs.washington.edu/dataset/)).

+This is a toy project I wrote to practive with tensorflow.
+The code is under BSD licesnes however the provided weights as well as the rgbd dataset from the University of Washington are provided only for non-commercial usage.

 ![](shape_from_shading.png)

 ## Minimum Requirements